UTS-ISDM/Tut04-Group3/Report.md

 # 2. Design Thinking

-## 2.1 Describe your approach from a Design Thinking principles perspective.
+## 2.1 Design Thinking
-<p align="justify"> The approach taken for the design thinking process was to split it up into seven areas, empathize, define, ideate, prototype and test.
+<p align="justify"> The approach taken for the design thinking process was to split it up into the usual seven areas of design thinking namely: empathize, define, ideate, prototype and test.
 By starting to empathize with the (possible and determined) stakeholders the goal of the project is to develop a Calling Management System which will be able to put their service at a much more competitive level to meet their competitors strengths and their customer’s demands in particular. </p>

 <p align="justify"> Empathizing is very vague and nothing much is known of what we are empathizing about, thus by using an Empathy Map it becomes possible to document and comment on the users of the future system and their feelings such as what they think, feel, see, say, hear or even do about their current system or even the future system to come.
 Via their emotions it becomes clear on what is needed for the future system in comparison to the current one and can be used to develop User Stories an artefact used to create the base of the future system. </p>